chaldea-center/chaldea-docs/docs/buff_filter.md

 - `FuncType`: act directly, like NP charge, gain star
 - `BuffType`: display as buff in servant status bar, like invincible, Arts Up, regain NP per turn.

-There is a kind of special buff, it will trigger another skill at some timing, like skill on entrance/dead/attack.
-Currently, we cannot know the actual effect of those.
-Especially for command codes, most will trigger another skill on attack.

 ## Servant/CE/Command Code Filter Dialog
 Here, the filters are optimized by me:
 - merge similar effects: Buster Up and Buster resistance down, NP Charge and absorb NP